London’s Best Secret Gardens | From Rooftops To Walled Parks

 It’s hard to beat.

 And it’s just one of the things that makes the Barbican Conservatory such an unusual oasis.
-It’s a brutalist paradise, filled with giant leafy palms, riverside views, and afternoon tea with unlimited prosecco.
+It’s a brutalist paradise, filled with giant leafy palms, riverside views, and a secret garden afternoon tea with unlimited prosecco.

 Details: Open selected Sundays and public holidays, check website for details | Silk Street, EC2Y 8DS